Horticultural consultants give specialist advice to commercial businesses and public sector organisations on horticultural issues

 On first joining a consultancy, you'll usually work in a general role, only specialising later in a particular area once you've gained some experience.

-In manufacturing consultancies and the public sector, promotion from team leader will be to the role of manager, either within the consultancy itself or in other areas of activity within the business or local authority.
+In commercial consultancies, progression is from junior consultant to senior consultant to team leader, with a possible invitation to become a partner or director.
+In manufacturing consultancies and the public sector, promotion is usually from a team leader to a manager position, either within the consultancy itself or in other areas of activity within the business or local authority.

 You may combine consultancy work with running your own commercial growing business or with teaching or conducting research at university.